IkerOwO/Music-Web-App/README.md

 A Music App created on Blazor.

-You can use this app to sort local music via the album name
+You can use this app to sort local music via the album

 There are 7 Songs included